sdarlington/sdarlington.github.io/content/posts/2008-02-19-copenhagen-denmark.md

 [![The Little Mermaid (Den Lille Havfrue), Copenhagen, Denmark](https://i0.wp.com/farm4.staticflickr.com/3675/11995983335_b43d16efc8.jpg?resize=333%2C500)](http://www.flickr.com/photos/stephendarlington/11995983335/ "The Little Mermaid (Den Lille Havfrue), Copenhagen, Denmark by stephendarlington, on Flickr")

 Overall it was a great weekend.
 Denmark, just like the [other](/photography/photofriday/bright.html) [Nordic](/travel/iceland.html) countries that I’ve been to, manages to combine tradition with modern technology and design unlike any other area I’ve been to.
 I think that’s why I feel at home there.
+[^1]: The person that took over the apartment after me probably found them with their feet.
+Sorry if that was you.
+[^2]: Certainly TFL don’t have ‘next train’ times down to the half minute.